cvanaret/Uno/README.md

-# Argonot (Unifying Nonlinear Optimization framework)
+# UNO (Unifying Framework for Optimization)

-Argonot is a C++ framework aiming at unifying most of the methods for solving nonlinearly constrained optimization problems.
+UNO is a C++ framework aiming at unifying most of the methods for solving nonlinearly constrained optimization problems.

 ## Table of contents
 * [Installation instructions](#installation-instructions)